 She knew that if she killed the children, their ghosts would haunt her forever, so instead she cast this spell, forcing them to live as swans for 900 years; three hundred on Lake Derravaragh, three hundred on the Straits of Moyle, and three hundred more on the island of Inis Gluaire.
 It was on Inis Gluaire that St Brendan the Navigator baptised them – they changed back into human form, but their bodies crumbled into dust.

-You are invited to Erris to live the local legend through song, walks, vision, storytelling, dance, crafts, water adventures and more.
+You are invited to Belmullet and the surrounding area to live the local legend through song, walks, vision, storytelling, dance, crafts, water adventures and more.
 The festival includes: guided walks, storytelling, boat trips to Inis Gluaire island, coasteering, and golf competitions.

 Erris is a place that is full of history, heritage, culture and story.
 So, come to Erris and celebrate one of its most famous stories – the Children of Lir!

-This festival takes place on the weekend of May 23rd to 26th in 2019.
+This festival takes place on the last weekend of May every year.